Easy Apple Jelly Recipe Made with Juice

 How to Make Apple Jelly

 Wash and sanitize 6 half-pint jars and lids by boiling them in a pot of water for 10 minutes.
-If you are water bath canning your jars for 10 minutes or longer you don’t have to sanitize them.
+If you are water bath canning your jars for 10 minutes or longer, you don’t have to sanitize them.
 Since we only need to process the apple jelly for 5 minutes, sanitize the jars before beginning.

 Pour the juice into a sauce pot.
 Add pectin and butter to the juice and stir.
 Bring the mixture to a rolling boil over medium-high heat.
 Stir constantly to avoid burning.
 Add sugar and bring back to a rolling boil.
 Boil for 1 minute, stirring constantly.
 Remove from heat.
 Skim off foam if necessary.